 - Cold urticaria: Contact between the skin and cold.

 - Heat urticaria: Contact between the skin and warmth/heat.

 Other forms are

 - Aquagenic urticaria: Contact between the skin and water.

 - Cholinergic urticaria: Raised temperatures (for example due to hot baths).

 - Contact urticaria: Contact between the skin and certain substances.

 What is spontaneous urticaria and why do we distinguish between acute and chronic urticaria?

-In spontaneous urticaria, wheals and other urticaria discomfort occur “out of the blue”, i.e., affected patients cannot predict when the next attack of their disease will occur and they cannot usually consciously trigger such an attack.
+In spontaneous urticaria, wheals and other discomfort occur “out of the blue”, i.e., affected patients cannot predict when the next attack of their disease will occur and they cannot usually consciously trigger such an attack.
 In spontaneous urticaria every part of the body can be affected.

-In acute urticaria, the most common subtype of urticaria overall, there is a maximum of 6 weeks of urticaria discomfort, i.e., acute urticaria disappears within a few days to weeks after the first appearance of hives or swelling of deep skin (often just as inexplicably as it has come).
+In acute urticaria, the most common subtype overall, there is a maximum of 6 weeks of discomfort, i.e., acute urticaria disappears within a few days to weeks after the first appearance of hives or swelling of deep skin (often just as inexplicably as it has come).
 In most cases of acute hives there is a one-time attack that can often cause great anxiety—not least because the symptoms have been completely unknown to those affected up to this time.